godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Queue another event to run
+Queue an event to run.

 **Parameters**